MohammedRashad/CopyMyTab/README.md

 # Introduction

 This chrome extension was developed as a try to provide an interactive and easy-to-use extenstion to users who want to bulk-copy chrome tabs.
+The intention was to use the most-vanilla possible code, without any frameworks or libraries, minimal as possible, only JS, HTMl and Some CSS.

 # Features